 The DISCOVER programme provides psychological advice and techniques for young people in an interactive and confidential workshop format, with inbuilt outcome evaluation.
 The award-winning project was launched in 2011 by Consultant Psychologist Dr Irene Sclare.

-The Maudsley Charity has recently funded the DISCOVER project to develop a mobile phone app that provides tips and motivation to young people who have completed the DISCOVER course.
+The Maudsley Charity has also funded the DISCOVER project to develop a two-year project to adapt their school workshop for the particular needs of Looked After young people and Care Leavers aged 16-19 which launched in 2020, and a mobile phone app that provides tips and motivation to young people who have completed the DISCOVER course.

 Delivering the training – from school visits to one-to-ones